cs50nestm/cs50labs/arrays/README.md

 Arrays in C can store values of any data type, as long as all elements in the array are of the same type.
 In fact, a **string** in C is really an **array of chars**.

-When we declare a string in C as in
+When we declare a string in C as in:

 ```c
 string course = "CS50";